Marketing mix

 The marketing mix (4 Ps) is the set of controllable elements or variables that a company uses to influence and meet the needs of its target customers in the most effective and efficient way possible.
-These variables are often grouped into four key components, often referred to as the "Four Ps of Marketing."
+These elements are sometimes sorted into the categories of product, price, place, and promotion (also known as the "4 Ps").
+The marketing mix has been defined as the "set of marketing tools that the firm uses to pursue its marketing objectives in the target market".